qchenevier/MBA_memoire/doc/action_organization.md

 Power players accustomed to monopoly profits face unprecedented competition [@Gimpel2012].

 The nature of productivity growth has changed in the past decade.
 Economic statistics do not reflect the full benefits of those innovations in the lives of consumers.
 Statistics are not capturing an important and innovative part of the economy because the productivity advance flows to unmeasured consumer surplus.
 E.g.: it is difficult for data to capture quality improvements and innovation in digital content and new capabilities in subsequent generations of advanced software [@Manyika2015].

-#### Distribution improved by platformization

-Communications firms face substitution from over-the-top services [@Gimpel2012].

-In B2B markets, corporate purchasers are raising pressure on their suppliers to offer services that are standardized across borders, integrate with other offerings, and can be plugged into the purchasing companies' global business processes easily [@Hirt2014].

-Platformization is the emergence of Digital platforms that bring together suppliers, customers, and third parties.
-They are replacing traditional middlemen and can often serve to level the playing field by granting small players and new entrants access to formerly closed markets [@Gimpel2012].
-While physical processes have high marginal costs, low-marginal-cost economics and platform architecture has allowed the most successful high-tech firms to achieve a scale that was once impossible.
-The power of platform economics is reflected in the gross margins, which can run as high as 80 percent [@Manyika2015].

 ### Other